Emporia State Hornets: Softball

 The Lady Hornets softball team played its first game by 1971, seven years before the baseball team.
 The team is currently coached by April Huddleston, who took over the program on October 19, 2015.
 The softball team appeared in three Women's College World Series in 1971, 1972 and 1979 and also won the first AIAW Division II national championship in 1980.
 Emporia State also played for the national championship in 2006 and 2008.

 Tennis

-The men's and women's tennis teams competed on the George Milton Tennis Courts, named after the longtime tennis coach for Emporia State, having served from 1966–99, George Milton until 2021.
+The men's and women's tennis teams competed on the George Milton Tennis Courts, named after the longtime tennis coach for Emporia State, having served from 1966 to 1999, George Milton until 2021.
 In October 2021, the Greg Kossover Family Complex opened on campus.
 With the men's program starting in 1966 and the women's program 10 years later, the tennis teams have been successful.
 Since joining the MIAA, the women's team has won two conference championships in 2005 and 2007, and have participated in the NCAA tournament four years, advancing to the Sweet 16 in 2007.
 The men's team has advanced to the NCAA tournament in 2007 and 2008.